BUDGET STRATEGY: GETTING THE DEAL DONE

-In the late 1990s several dozen people died in major house fires throughout the City of Seattle.
+In the late 1990s, several dozen people died in major house fires throughout the City of Seattle.
 Critics blamed the Seattle Fire Department for its slow and insufficient response to those fires.
-The Fire Chief accepted that criticism, and urged the City’s leaders to invest in a significant upgrade to the Fire Department’s facilities, equipment, and training.
-Then-Mayor Greg Nickels proposed a new, ten year $197 million property tax levy to pay for that upgrade, and voters approved that levy in 2003.
+The Fire Chief accepted that criticism and urged the City’s leaders to invest in significantly upgrading the Fire Department’s facilities, equipment, and training.
+Then-Mayor Greg Nickels proposed a new, 10-year, $197 million property tax levy to pay for that upgrade, and voters approved that levy in 2003.
 The centerpiece of that levy was a plan to rebuild or refurbish 33 fire stations.

-In 2015 the City announced it had spent $306 million to date on those fire station projects.
+In 2015, the City announced it had spent $306 million on those fire station projects.
 Of the 33 projects included in the plan, 32 had exceeded their original budgets.
-Many had cost twice their original estimate.
+Many had cost twice their initial estimate.
 And the program is not yet complete.
-The City expects to spend at least $50 million more from other resources to complete those projects over the next five years.
+The City expected to spend at least $50 million more from other resources to complete those projects over the next five years.

 How did this happen?
-How can a major city program staffed with many sophisticated budget and finance staff over-run its budget by more than 50%?
+How can a major city program staffed with many sophisticated budget and finance staff over-run its budget by more than 50 percent?

 The problem is best captured by the late, great Yogi Berra’s adage that “Predictions are hard, especially about the future.”
-Costs of basic materials and labor change all the time, so it’s difficult to forecast those costs seven to ten years into the future.
-And indeed, basic construction costs increased by around one-third from early 2005 until late 2007.
-Moreover, during the ten years of the program, professional standards for fire fighters changed.
-Under the new standards, fire stations must now have better training and fitness facilities, better information technology, and other upgrades that added costs to the projects.
+Costs of basic materials and labor change all the time, so it’s difficult to forecast those costs seven to 10 years into the future.
+Indeed, basic construction costs increased by around one-third from early 2005 until late 2007.
+Moreover, during the ten years of the program, professional standards for firefighters changed.
+Under the new standards, fire stations must now have better training and fitness facilities, better information technology, and other upgrades that added costs to the project.